daroczig/fbRads/README.md

 ## Development version

-The package actively maintained, but not frequently pushed on CRAN, so to use the most recent version, install from GitHub:
+The package is actively maintained, but not frequently pushed to CRAN, so to use the most recent version, install from GitHub.
+The `master` branch is supposed to include a relatively stable version at all the time:

 ```r
 devtools::install_github('daroczig/fbRads')